Divorce in the United States: Summary divorce

 Many states allow for couples to file for a summary divorce based upon a jointly filed divorce petition.
-A summary divorce means the spouses have discussed the terms required by state law to issue a divorce and they have reached an mutual agreement.
+A summary divorce means the spouses have discussed the terms required by state law to issue a divorce and they have reached a mutual agreement.
 Almost every state allows for this type of "uncontested" divorce.
 An uncontested joint divorce petition will often save a divorcing couple both time and money.

-Federal laws relating to divorce
+Federal laws

 Since the 1980s, federal legislation has been enacted affecting the rights and responsibilities of divorcing spouses.
 For example, federal welfare reform mandated the creation of child support guidelines in all 50 states in the 1980s.
 ERISA includes provisions for the division of qualified retirement accounts between divorcing spouses.
 The IRS established rules on ignoring alimony as a source of taxable income.
 Federal bankruptcy laws prohibit discharging in bankruptcy of alimony and child support obligations.
 COBRA allows a divorced spouse to obtain and maintain health insurance.

-Qualified Domestic Relations Orders

-A "qualified domestic relations order" (QDRO) is an order that creates or recognizes the existence of an alternate payee's right to receive, or assigns to an alternate payee the right to receive, all or a portion of the benefits payable with respect to a participant under a retirement plan, and that includes certain information and meets certain other requirements.
+A "qualified domestic relations order" (QDRO) assigns to an alternate payee the right to receive all or a portion of a participant’s retirement plan benefits.
+The order must include certain information and meet other requirements.

-A domestic relations order is a judgment, decree, or order (including the approval of a property settlement) that is made pursuant to state domestic relations law (including community property law) and that relates to the provision of child support, alimony payments, or marital property rights for the benefit of a spouse, former spouse, child, or other dependents of a participant.
+A domestic relations order is made under state law and relates to child support, alimony payments, or marital property rights for the benefit of a spouse, former spouse, child, or other dependents of a participant.

-A state authority, generally a court, must actually issue a judgment, order, or decree or otherwise formally approve a property settlement agreement before it can be a domestic relations order under ERISA.
-The mere fact that a property settlement is agreed to and signed by the parties will not, in and of itself, cause the agreement to be a domestic relations order.
+A state authority, generally a court, must issue an order or otherwise formally approve a property settlement agreement before it can be a domestic relations order under ERISA.

 Statistics

 Initiation

-According to a study published in the American Law and Economics Review, women file slightly more than two-thirds of divorce cases in the US.

-There is some variation among states, and the numbers have also varied over time, with about 60% of filings by women in most of the 20th century, and over 70% by women in some states just after no-fault divorce was introduced, according to the paper.
+According to a 2000 study, women file more than two-thirds of divorce cases in the US.
+The numbers have varied over time, with about 60% of filings by women for most of the 20th century, and over 70% by women in some states just after no-fault divorce was introduced, according to the paper.

+The person filing the paperwork is not automatically the person who desired the divorce, but there is some correlation.
+A study of heterosexual divorces initiated between 2009 and 2015 found that 20% were the result of a mutual decision, 20% were primarily the man's choice, and 60% were primarily the woman's choice.
+By contrast, breakups of unmarried cohabiting couples were equally divided, with about one-third being a mutual decision, one-third being initiated by the man, and one-third being initiated by the woman.